-Neonicotinoids in pest control
+Neonicotinoids in Pest Control

-Controlling pests in agriculture, urban environments, and forests is a vital function we have as stewards for our environments.
-The use of pesticides is just one tool we use to accomplish pest control.
+Controlling pests in agriculture, urban environments, and forests is a vital function we have as stewards of our environments.
+The use of pesticides is just one of many pest control strategies.
 It is important to remember the purpose of insecticides-they kill insects.
 Neonicotinoid chemistry, first developed in the 1990s, represents an advancement in insecticides.
-The chemical is based on the nicotine molecule that has been altered so as not to impact human nerve endings but to retain its ability to impact insects.
+The chemical is based on the nicotine molecule, which has been altered so as not to impact human nerve endings but to retain its ability to impact insects.
 The chemical's ability to act systemically in the plant means that applicators do not need to spray broadly but instead can target pesticide applications.
-With systemic insecticides, the application method can improve pest management while minimizing direct contact with non-targets (e.g. via soil applications or injections).
-Additionally, the residual control nature of neonicotinoids means fewer applications are required, thus minimizing risk to the environment relative to frequent high volume applications required for other pesticides (a common alternative).
-Thus far, the scientific data suggest that when neonicotinoids are used as described on the EPA-approved label, they are safer for humans, safer for the environment, and safer for non-target insects than many other pesticides available.
+With systemic insecticides, the application method can improve pest management while minimizing direct contact with nontargets (e.g., via soil applications or injections).
+Additionally, the residual control nature of neonicotinoids means fewer applications are required, thus minimizing risk to the environment relative to frequent high-volume applications required for other pesticides (a common alternative).
+Thus far, the scientific data suggest that when neonicotinoids are used as described on the EPA-approved label, they are safer for humans, safer for the environment, and safer for non-target insects than many other pesticides available